ni/nimi-python/docs/niscope/functions.rst

     :param timeout:

-        The time to wait in seconds for data to be acquired; using 0 for this parameter tells NI-SCOPE to fetch whatever is currently available.
-Using -1 for this parameter implies infinite timeout.
+        The time to wait for data to be acquired; using 0 for this parameter tells NI-SCOPE to fetch whatever is currently available.
+Using -1 seconds for this parameter implies infinite timeout.